pr0v3rbs/CTF/OpenCTF/27. Witches Cat/README.md

 }
 ```

 So catName buffer has 0x41 size sometimes.
+And if buffer have 0x41 size, then parent process send key-string to child process.

 And there are BOF vulnerability, too.